Static Hedging of Freight Rate Risk in the Shipping Market under Model Uncertainty: Static hedging of freight rate risk under model uncertainty

 \subsection{Optimal static hedging strategies under the model uncertainty framework}

 Let us state in a mathematical formulation the static hedging problem that the investor faces.
-Consider that the investor has the obligation (as a charterer) to cover the cost of carrying for a cargo of size $D$ (in tonnes) at a future time $t=T$ which depends on the spot freight rate (per tonne) that will hold at this time in the physical market, $S(T)$.
+Consider that the investor has the obligation (as a charterer) to cover the cost of carrying for a cargo of size $D$ in tonnes (or resp. to travel $D$ days) at a future time $t=T$ which depends on the spot freight rate (which expresses either the freight service price per ton or per day) that will hold at this time in the physical market, $S(T)$.
 As a result, the obligation that has to be covered by the charterer is

 or if an FFA contract has been conducted on the spot prices $S$ depending on some dates $T_1,T_2,...,T_N$, the obligation is expressed through the relation

 The second type of deals is preferred when both participants desire to avoid market volatility effects and therefore the freight service total price is determined through the arithmetic average of the spot prices at days $T_1,T_2,...,T_N$.
 Since the obligator is afraid of an uprising trend of the freight rates, he/she decides to built a hedging strategy to partly finance this forward contract.
 Due to the fact that the spot prices $S(t)$ are not traded, there is available to her/him a library of hedging instruments with underlying asset the route index $\Stil(t)$, i.e. European type call/put options, FFAs, etc. For simplicity, let us assume that the mapping referring to this library is